Manufacturers Turn to Contract Processors for Plasma Treatments to Enhance the Value of Products

 "For many customers, plasma is not the first thing they have tried, but they have read or heard ‘you may be able to use plasma' to solve a specific problem," explains Barden.
 "They have a target for their material or the chemistry, but very often they don't know exactly how to get there.
 So, it can be somewhat experimental."

 When this is the case, the initial capital costs may be a deterrent.
-Even large medical device manufacturers may opt to avoid purchasing equipment initially if the product is new, or a new version, and production quantities are unknown.
+Even large manufacturers may opt to avoid purchasing equipment initially if the product is new, or a new version, and production quantities are unknown.

 The other type of inquires received are from companies where outsourcing is a core concept of their corporate philosophy.
-This could also be true for medical device companies that want to develop the product, but only assemble and do final packaging in house, along with contract sub-assemblers.
+This could also be true for companies that want to develop the product, but only assemble and do final packaging in house, along with contract sub-assemblers.

 According to Barden, many contract processing projects involve using plasma to create a high-energy surface to resolve bonding issues with chemical adhesives.